Spring Boot vs Spring MVC vs Spring - How do they compare?

 </dependency>

-Here’s what the Spring Boot documentation says about starters.
+Here’s how the official Spring Boot documentation describes Starters:

 Starters are a convenient set of dependency descriptors that you can include in your application.
-You get a one-stop-shop for all the Spring and related technology that you need, without having to hunt through sample code and copy-paste loads of dependency descriptors.
-For example, if you want to get started using Spring and JPA for database access, just include the spring-boot-starter-data-jpa dependency in your project, and you are good to go.
+They act as a one-stop shop for all the Spring and related technologies you need—without having to search through sample code or copy-paste multiple dependency entries.

 Dependency for Spring Boot Starter Web